Synthetic data for ratemaking: imputation-based methods vs adversarial networks and autoencoders: Conclusion

 Having subjectively evaluated the ease of use for each tested method, we identify MICE as the most user-friendly approach, since it requires the least amount of additional work to get started, which is an important practical aspect for actuaries.
 Custom deep generative models like WGAN by \cite{Cote2020} or VAE by \cite{Jamotton2024} seem to require significantly more expertise and tuning to get good results.

 Our case study also shows that generic data augmentation does not generally improve the performance of GLMs trained on the real data augmented with the synthetic one.
-We observe that an increase in the proportion of synthetic data compared to the original training data leads to an approximately linear increase in the metrics that measure the difference between coefficients of two GLMs, e.g., the true GLM vs a GLM estimated on augmented data.
-We have noticed only one case where data augmentation improved the estimation of the true GLM coefficients.
+We observe that increasing the proportion of synthetic data relative to the original training data results in approximately linear increases in metrics measuring the difference between the coefficients of two GLMs, e.g., the true GLM vs a GLM estimated on augmented data.
+We have observed only one case in which data augmentation improved the estimation of the true GLM coefficients.

 We leave several aspects for future research.
 For example, it may be interesting to investigate how to integrate business constraints into the amputation-imputation framework based on MICE, e.g., linear constraints on numerical variables or hierarchy among categorical variables.
-Another relevant topic for further research may be the privacy of synthetic datasets generated with the help of MICE.
+Another research direction is the exploration of data augmentation when the original training dataset is small or when the synthetic data generator contains information not present in the training data.
+While ratemaking has historically relied on association measures like correlation, future research must rigorously evaluate the extent to which synthetic data generators preserve the underlying causal structure of insurance risk.
+Finally, future studies should systematically assess the disclosure risk inherent in each generator, specifically quantifying their vulnerability to membership inference and reconstruction attacks.